Petra – Out of my League?

 Tip #3 – Singing “Raindrops Keep Fallin’ on my Head” is appropriate while running, but not in the shower afterward.
 The shower stream strikes the shoulders and upper back, not your head.

 Tip #4 – Waterproof shoes are required to run through puddles.
-Puddle splashing with non-waterproof shoes is not recommended.
-Stopping to play and jump in puddles is for free-spirited, unicorn-believing runners only.
+Puddle splashing with shoes that aren’t waterproof is a violation of running etiquette.
+Stopping to play and jump in puddles is okay for free-spirited, unicorn-believing runners only.

 Watchful Eyes Keeping Tabs on Me